joelouthan/Theologicus/src/confession-1689/1689-10-4-the-calling-of-god-not-by-us.md

 If you have been in church for longer than a moment, you have already seen people attracted to the things of God, do the things of God, and then fall away from the holiness of God for one reason or another.
 Christians often are perplexed that something like this could have happened.
 Mostly perplexed because this falling away from grace has happened to someone they know and love--like their dad, or brother, or child.

->Hebrews 6:4–6 (CSB) For it is impossible to renew to repentance those who were once enlightened, who tasted the heavenly gift, who shared in the Holy Spirit, who tasted God’s good word and the powers of the coming age, and who have fallen away.
+>Hebrews 6:4–6 For it is impossible to renew to repentance those who were once enlightened, who tasted the heavenly gift, who shared in the Holy Spirit, who tasted God’s good word and the powers of the coming age, and who have fallen away.
 This is because, to their own harm, they are recrucifying the Son of God and holding him up to contempt.

 God said they have merely tasted the heavenly gift.
 Christ explains this in two places:

->Matthew 13:20–21 (CSB) And the one sown on rocky ground—this is one who hears the word and immediately receives it with joy.
+>Matthew 13:20–21 And the one sown on rocky ground—this is one who hears the word and immediately receives it with joy.
 But he has no root and is short-lived.
 When distress or persecution comes because of the word, immediately he falls away.

 And

->Matthew 7:21–23 (CSB) “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.
+>Matthew 7:21–23 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.
 On that day many will say to me, ‘Lord, Lord, didn’t we prophesy in your name, drive out demons in your name, and do many miracles in your name?’
 Then I will announce to them, ‘I never knew you.
 Depart from me, you lawbreakers!’

 Christ preaches these sermons not to shake the assurance of his people but rather, to show his people the power of God.
 When God does something, it will come to pass.
 And when it does, there are affects on the fringes of that power.